 The Modern kitchen’s efficient use of space works at any size.
 A small modern kitchen is uncluttered and fuss-free.
 A large modern kitchen feels open and uses negative space in a way that can elevate a home to the level of art.

-The one that gets the job done, the one where you used to eat pb&j sandwiches… A classic kitchen has neutral colors, white tiles and white or cream cabinets.
+Classic kitchens are the ones that get the job done, the ones where you used to eat PB&J sandwiches… A classic kitchen has neutral colors, white tiles, and white or cream cabinets.
 It’s safe.
 It’s timeless.
 It’s a totally non-offensive option that holds its value since getting fancy with kitchen remodeling doesn’t translate to the best ROI.

-The colors and feel of a coastal kitchen are inspired by the look and feel of the beach.
+The look and feel of the beach inspire the colors and feel of a coastal kitchen.
 You’ll see lots of blues, whites, and seafoam greens.
-The overall look is soft and relaxed with plenty of natural light.
+The overall look is soft and relaxed, with plenty of natural light.
 LED lights allow you to choose a color temperature that can mimic natural lighting to light your coastal kitchen consistently at all hours.

 Unfinished wood looks fantastic in a coastal kitchen.
 You might think about incorporating the reclaimed wood trend in yours.

-The old world answer to a coastal kitchen, a Mediterranean design takes its inspiration from the earthy and bright homes of coastal Europe.
-This style is defined by natural materials like wood, clay, and tiles and hand-crafted touch.
+The old world answer to a coastal kitchen, a Mediterranean design, takes its inspiration from the earthy and bright homes of coastal Europe.
+This style is defined by natural materials like wood, clay, tiles, and hand-crafted touch.
 The lines in a Mediterranean kitchen are soft and curved.
 The room evokes the feeling of a place where people take their time in the kitchen as in life, where they take siestas and come home for lunch.